eisneim/ngFlowGrid/README.md

 #Directive options
 ###ngFlowGrid
-give a name to your grid, so that you can control mutil grid in one page.
+give a name for your grid, so that you can controll mutil grid in one page.
 ###itemSelector(default:'.flowGridItem')
 ###minItemWidth(default:150)
-this value will affect how many colums you have, the smaller it is the more columns there will be;
+this value will affect how many columns you have, the smaller it is the more columns there will be;

 #Service
-through `fgDelegate` service you can get your flow object and you can controll it in your controller or directive:
+through `fgDelegate` service you can get flow object and controll it in your controller or directive:

 ###new(option)
 options are: